scalp42/aws_tools/cookbooks/s3encrypt/README.md

 The s3encrypt cookbook provides a wrapper for building the [s3encrypt](https://github.com/DonMills/ruby-kms-s3-gem) RubyGem from source, retrieving a secrets file from S3 that was uploaded using any of the `put_file` methods of the s3encrypt gem, decrypting the secrets file, and making the secrets available to the Chef client for injection into properties files/environment variables, etc.  This is a lightweight method of secrets management that does not require creation of a dedicated secrets server.

 ## Why?
 Why would we do this?
 Why should we use a custom Ruby Gem to handle the encryption of secrets when great tools like [Hashicorp's Vault](https://www.vaultproject.io/), [Chef Vault](https://blog.chef.io/2016/01/21/chef-vault-what-is-it-and-what-can-it-do-for-you/), and others already exist on the market?
-Let's see...:
+Let's see...

 1. Vault and Chef Vault require extra servers to run.
   - Hashicorp Vault requires a server/client relationship, which will necessitate the creation/patching/management of your own Vault server